-The same type of polarisation must be used at both ends of any radio For point-to-point links, some vendors use two radios operating at the same frequency but with orthogonal polarisations, thus doubling the achievable throughput, and also offering added protection to multipath and other transmission impairments.
+The same type of polarization must be used at both ends of any radio link.
+For point-to-point links, parabolic antennas exist that may transmit/receive two different signals simultaneously at the same frequency but with orthogonal polarizations, thus permitting to increase the achievable throughput significantly and to improve the protection to multipath and to other transmission impairments.

 4.2.2.
-Link length
+Physical link length